gh123man/Async-Channels/README.md

 let msg = Channel<String>()

 Task {
     // Send a value.
-Send will yield until the channel is read. await msg <- "foo"
+Send will suspend until the channel is read. await msg <- "foo"
 }

 Task {
     // Receive a value.
-Receive will yield until a value is ready let foo = await <-msg
+Receive will suspend until a value is ready let foo = await <-msg
 }
 ```